marrip/biotonne/README.md

 To allow an easy update of the wrappers, the script *generate_wrapper.sh* was written which automatically writes the tool script files.
 It uses twor.spec, for tools without reference, and twr.spec, for tools with reference.
 Additional parameters are defined for each tool in *tool/conf.spec*.
 New tools need to be added to the appropriate array in *generate_wrapper.sh*.

-*MinIONQC is not part of the automated wrapper generation.*
+*MinIONQC is not part of the automated wrapper generation.
+Furthermore, Bowtie, pipe4C and Trimmomatic are not wrapped at all.*

 ## BUSCO 3.0.2